evgenyneu/Cephalopod/README.md

 `toVolume` - the end volume, a number between 0 and 1.

+`duration` - duration of the fade, in seconds.
+Default duration: 3 seconds.

 `velocity` - a number specifying how fast the sound volume is changing.
 Velocity of 0 creates a linear fade.
 Values greater than zero produce more exponential fade affect.
 Exponential fade sounds more gradual to a human ear.
 The fade sounds most natural with velocity parameter from 2 to 5.
 Default value: 2.

 `onFinished` - an optional closure that will be called after the fade has ended.
 The closure will be passed a boolean parameter `finished` indicating whether the fading has reached its end value (`true`) or if the fading has been cancelled (`false`).